puppetlabs/puppet-docs/source/puppet/5.5/types/schedule.md

-At the moment, Puppet cannot guarantee that level of repetition; that is, the resource can applied _up to_ every 10 minutes, but internal factors might prevent it from actually running that often (e.g. if a Puppet run is still in progress when the next run is scheduled to start, that next run will be suppressed).
+At the moment, Puppet cannot guarantee that level of repetition; that is, the resource can applied _up to_ every 10 minutes, but internal factors might prevent it from actually running that often (for instance, if a Puppet run is still in progress when the next run is scheduled to start, that next run will be suppressed).

 See the `periodmatch` attribute for tuning whether to match times by their distance apart or by their specific value.

-Valid values are `hourly`, `daily`, `weekly`, `monthly`, `never`.
+Allowed values:

+* `hourly`
+* `daily`
+* `weekly`
+* `monthly`
+* `never`

 ([↑ Back to schedule attributes](#schedule-attributes))

 <h4 id="schedule-attribute-periodmatch">periodmatch</h4>

-Whether periods should be matched by number (e.g., the two times are in the same hour) or by distance (e.g., the two times are 60 minutes apart).
+Whether periods should be matched by a numeric value (for instance, whether two times are in the same hour) or by their chronological distance apart (whether two times are 60 minutes apart).

-Valid values are `number`, `distance`.
+Default: `distance`

+Allowed values:

+* `number`
+* `distance`

 ([↑ Back to schedule attributes](#schedule-attributes))